 I Don’t Pack Light

 This list may seem exhaustive but I really like to have everything I need when we travel.
 I know many people will say to pack light and just pop into a local shop to get whatever you may have forgotten, and of course you can, but I’d rather be skiing and après skiing than searching a foreign country’s pharmacy for kids’ meds or hunting down an extra base layer because all three of my daughters are now covered in hot chocolate.
-And since I’ve done the late-night drug store trip and the search for a TKTKTK I don’t want to do it again, I Make Lists.
+And since I’ve done the late-night search for acetaminophen in a Japanese pharmacy before and because I don’t want to do it again, I Make Lists.

 Lay the Foundation